The Importance Of Clear Masks

 When traditional masks are worn, miscommunication may increase with people who heavily rely on visual communication, such as deaf and hard of hearing individuals, children, and older adults.
 The ability to see a smile can really help.
 Facial expressions are important for perceived empathy and building rapport, which can reduce confusion and improve relationships.
 The transparency and comfort from the ClearMask™ provides natural, empathetic communication and eliminates barriers caused by traditional masks”.

 Designed for limited use, this mask has an anti-fog, transparent plastic barrier.
-This is a surgical style mask approved by Health Canada and can be cleaned with soap and water.
+This mask is approved by Health Canada, click here for more information from Health Canada.

 Option 2: Locally made black fabric mask with window that shows the mouth